Searching ...

 Property taxes in Ohio

 Here’s the bad news about Ohio property taxes: state residents have one of the highest property tax burdens in the nation.
-That’s according to RocketMortgage, which had the state at no. 39 for lowest property taxes.
+That’s according to RocketMortgage, which had the state at no. 43 for lowest property taxes.
 The analysis used the average effective tax rate, which expresses how much tax was paid compared to a home’s true value.
-The average effective tax rate in Ohio was 1.56%.
-For comparison, the highest rate was in New Jersey at 2.49%, while the lowest average tax rate was in Hawaii at 0.28%.
+The average effective property tax rate in Ohio was 1.59% in 2024.
+For comparison, the highest rate was in New Jersey at 2.23%, while the lowest average tax rate was in Hawaii at 0.32%.

 The money collected from Ohio property taxes funds state government programs and services.
 The remaining portion of Ohio’s real property tax supports local schools, libraries, law enforcement agencies, fire departments, parks, and other public services.

 Ohio’s Department of Taxation oversees the taxation process by managing the appraisal work of the county auditors.
 It does not collect or administer property taxes.
-Otherwise, property taxes are assessed and collected by Ohio Counties and municipalities.
+Ohio Counties and municipalities assess and collect the real property taxes.

-When calculating a particular parcel’s total tax rate, every levy approved by the local legislature or voters in each taxing jurisdiction where that property is located must be taken into account.
-These jurisdictions can include school districts, counties, municipalities and townships, among others.
+When calculating a parcel’s total tax rate, every levy approved by the local legislature or voters in each taxing jurisdiction where that property is located must be added together.
+These jurisdictions can include school districts, counties, municipalities, and townships.

 Finally, like in other states, property taxes are expressed as a millage rate.
-In Ohio, one mil equals $1 for every $1,000 in assessed value.
-Each taxing jurisdiction sets its own millage rates, so the school board millage is separate from the municipality millage.
+In Ohio, one mil equals $1 for every $1,000 of assessed value.
+Each taxing jurisdiction sets its millage rates, so the school board millage is different from the municipality millage.

 How Ohio Property Taxes Work

-The short version is that Ohio property taxes are assessed based on the real estate value as determined by Ohio’s county auditor.
-A tax rate is applied to that value and serves as the basis for Ohio’s property tax collection.
+The short version is that Ohio property taxes are assessed based on the real estate value as determined by the local county auditor.
+A tax rate is applied to that value and is the base property tax.

 County auditors are responsible for valuing Ohio real property.
 A full reappraisal occurs every six years, with value updates in the third year of the six-year cycle.

 Ohio’s 88 counties are on different sexennial reappraisal schedules.
-You can refer to this chart for the schedule for 2022-2027 to see when your county is due for a reappraisal or value update.
+Refer to this chart for the schedule for 2024-2029 to see when your county is due for a reappraisal or value update.

-For a value update, the county’s Division of Tax Equalization runs comparables of recent sale prices to create a “sales ratio.”
-It then uses the ratio to evaluate property assessments and make what it deems necessary revisions, up or down.
+For a value update, the county’s Division of Tax Equalization compares recent sale prices to create a “sales ratio.”
+It then uses the ratio to evaluate property value assessments and make what it deems necessary revisions, up or down.

 All real property has a taxable value of 35% of the total assessed value unless the land is exclusively used for agricultural purposes.
 So a $300,000 valued home has a taxable value of $105,000.

-In 2019, the state’s average tax rate before reductions factors was 95.13 mils on residential property.
+In 2022, the state’s average tax rate on all real residential and agricultural property was 96.33 mils on residential property.

 In good news for homeowners, the Ohio Constitution has a limit on property tax levies.
 Known as the 10-mil limitation, each taxing district can have up to 10 mils of unvoted millage.
 (Note: This is also known as “inside” millage.)
 The limitation says property taxes cannot exceed 1% of the property’s true value for “inside” millage unless approved by voters.
 Since inside mills are charged to taxable values, that creates a statutory limit of 0.35%.

-The implication means if home values increase 10%, property taxes increase 10%.
+The implication means if home values increase 10%, property taxes can increase 10%.

 Appealing your property value in Ohio

-Homeowners can’t change their tax millage but can contest the assessed property value if they feel it is too high.
+Homeowners can’t change their tax millage rate but can contest the assessed property value if they feel it is too high.
 Each Ohio County Auditor has a Board of Revision.
-The owners must file a complaint with documentation proving the property’s fair market value.
-This can be an independent appraisal from a qualified professional appraiser or a more recent, arm’s length sale.
+The owners must file a complaint with this Board, providing documentation proving the property’s fair market value.
+This can be an independent appraisal from a qualified professional appraiser or a more recent arm’s length sale.

 The value review process starts with the Informal Value Review, which takes place during the fall of the reappraisal or triennial value update years.
 The county appraiser will hear and review your documentation to decide if a change in value is warranted.